BUTCHER ROW HOUSE MUSEUM

 The Museum is on two floors.
 Upstairs access is a bit tricky.
 For those who find it daunting there is a video downstairs showing what can be seen above!
 (There is wheelchair access downstairs.)

-In 2024, the museum is open Tuesday to Saturday, from 10.00am to 4.00pm, up to 2 November.
+Closed for the winter.
+In 2025, the museum will be open Tuesday to Saturday, from 10.00am to 4.00pm, from 1 April.
 Entry is free.

 But donations towards maintenance are gratefully received.